Open Travel Guide

 Volcano tours, cultural village tours, and dive excursions should be booked 1-2 days ahead through Port Vila tour operators or your accommodation.

-What is the best time of year to visit attractions in Vanuatu?
+When is the best season to visit attractions in Vanuatu?

 May-October (dry season) for best visibility and conditions.
 Volcanoes and beaches accessible year-round but wet season (November-April) brings rain and cyclone risk.